 JMJ then conducted commitment and alignment workshops with the project leadership team, focused on leadership coaching, and—importantly—taught IIF trainers who were able to cascade the safety commitment across the whole T5 project.
 Ultimately, everyone involved in the project was engaged in the IIF safety program.

-According to Becky Martin, the internal performance management consultant at BAA who led the safety initiative, "The case for change was so compelling.
+“The case for change was so compelling.
 We knew we couldn't hide behind percentages.
-This is about saving people's lives."
+This is about saving lives.”